-The coming summer months in the US bring a lot of Desi visitors – both at home and business alike.
+The coming summer months in the US bring a lot of Desi visitors – both at home and business.

 This part is all about shopping for vegetables and fruits while in the US.

-Cooking, grocery shopping the whole nine yards!
-The place where I live, we see a lot of business visitors as well – round the year, but spiked around this time when they tend to combine family holiday with work.
+If parents visit their children here in the US, first responsibility they take upon themselves is the kitchen department cooking, grocery shopping the whole nine yards!
+The place where I live shows a lot of business visitors as well – round the year, but spiked around this time when they tend to combine a family holiday with work.
 All these situations involve some produce-shopping instances.
-And if you have a standard mantra that’s like “buy what _looks_ good AND reasonably priced”, it’s likely gonna be disappointing to you often.
-My relatives often grumble about veggies being tasteless here!
+And if you have a standard mantra that’s like “buy what _looks_ good AND reasonably priced,” it’s likely going to be disappointing to you often.
+My relatives often grumble about veggies being tasteless here.

 Well, until they went shopping with me!!

-Personally I shop for organic everything, as much as I can.
-This is because organic way of farming works towards preserving long-term soil fertility, preserving genetic diversity and reducing all forms of pollution.
-This is IN complete alignment with my values, so I don’t think twice about my preference for organic.
+I shop for organic everything, as much as I can.
+This is because natural farming works towards preserving long-term soil fertility, preserving genetic diversity, and reducing all forms of pollution.
+Which is in complete alignment with my values, so I don’t think twice about my organic produce preference.
 Besides, the taste is just bursting with flavor when it’s grown with care.

 But I like to remind my people that a mere organic tag does not make ALL food choices healthy!
 For example, potato chips made from organic potatoes and fried in organic sunflower oil!!

-So, here we go – Dirty Dozen and Clean Fifteen are your two important lists.
+So, here we go – Dirty Dozen and Clean Fifteen are your two critical lists.

 Dirty Dozen is a set of twelve produce items that are best bought organic.
 These were found to be the most pesticide-laden of all when they are non-organic.